teaching-FEEC/dgm-2026.1/projects/challenges-in-attribute-control/README.md

 ![Schedule - IA Generative Project](https://github.com/user-attachments/assets/90eafcc8-3f88-4fc1-b792-126e120d7ae2)

-### Conclusion
-By analyzing the results from our experiments, we concluded that the problem of attribute binding on diffusion models, in this case Stable Diffusion, comes from different components of the architecture instead of having just one responsible.
-The way the training dataset was generated, the problem of embedding representation on CLIP and the cross-attention mechanism failing to pay attention on certain attributes combined makes this an intrinsic problem of this architecture.

 ### Fine-tuning Dataset, Results and Discussion

 After the previous experiments, the project moved from diagnostic analysis to model adaptation.
 The dataset analysis, CLIP embedding tests, and cross-attention inspection suggested that Stable Diffusion has more difficulty binding uncommon color attributes to the correct object region when the requested pair conflicts with common visual priors.
 Based on this evidence, a specific fine-tuning dataset was created to reinforce rare object-color associations while also preserving examples that the original model already handled correctly.